How people in supported living can see family and friends and stay safe with their support and care workers.

 It is essential that people in supported living, their families and carers are all engaged by the relevant health, social care and housing professionals in assessing any risks, and that any risk assessment is proportionate.
-There is useful advice provided by HSE, including a risk assessment template.
 People in supported living, their families, friends and care and support providers will need to work together closely to ensure people can exercise their rights to meet and visit other people, whilst protecting the health and safety of all tenants.

-In order to meet an individual’s wishes to receive or make visits, a personalised approach should be adopted.
-This means understanding the risks the individual or visitor may be exposed to when receiving, or going on visits, and how this might affect them and others.
+In order to meet an individual’s wishes to see people, a personalised approach should be adopted.
+This means understanding the risks the individual or friend or family member may be exposed to when seeing each other, and how this might affect them and others.
 Consideration should be given to whether an individual is particularly vulnerable to adverse coronavirus outcomes, due to factors such as age or underlying medical condition(s).

 There may be a system of visitor “contracts” in place and a requirement for visitors to complete a health and safety questionnaire prior to visits.
 This way of working promotes shared understanding and builds trust.
 A range of useful resources can be found on the Social Care Institute for Excellence website.

-People in supported living, visitors and members of an extended household are advised that their ability to visit may still be limited following the assessment of risk and subject to specific circumstances.
-The reasons for any restrictions on visiting should be discussed with, and clearly communicated to those in supported living, their extended household and their families and friends.
+People in supported living, visitors and family and friends are advised that their ability to see each other may still be limited following the assessment of risk and subject to specific circumstances.
+The reasons for any restrictions on visiting should be discussed and agreed with, and clearly communicated to those in supported living and their families and friends.